-Emergency Adjudication.
-This definition is designed to be used with the emergency adjudication procedures provided by Section 408.
-The danger to the public health, safety, or welfare standard requiring immediate action is a strict standard that is defined by law other than this Act.
-Federal and state case law have held that in an emergency situation an agency may act rapidly and postpone any formal hearing without violation, respectively, of federal or state constitutional law.
+1 2 Emergency Adjudication.
+This definition is designed to be used with the emergency 3 adjudication procedures provided by Section 408.
+The danger to the public health, safety, or 4 welfare standard requiring immediate action is a strict standard that is defined by law other than 5 this Act.
+Federal and state case law have held that in an emergency situation an agency may act 6 rapidly and postpone any formal hearing without violation, respectively, of federal or state 7 constitutional law.
 FDIC v.
 Mallen, 486 U.S. 230 (1988); Gilbert v.
-Homar (1997) 520 U.S. 924; Dep't of Agric. v.
+Homar (1997) 520 U.S. 8 924; Dep't of Agric. v.
 Yanes, 755 P.2d 611 (OK.
 1987).

-Guidance document.
+9 10 Guidance document.
 This definition is taken from the Michigan APA, M.C.L.A.
-24.203(6), and the Virginia APA, Va.
+11 24.203(6), and the Virginia APA, Va.
 Code Ann.
 SECTION 2.2-4001.
 See also the; Idaho I.C.
-SECTION 67-5250 and N.Y.
+12 SECTION 67-5250 and N.Y.
 McKinneys State Administrative Procedure Act, SECTION 102.
-This is a definition intended to recognize that there exist agency statements for the guidance of staff and the public that differ from, and that do not constitute, rules.
-Many states recognize such statements under the label "interpretive statement" or "policy statement."
+13 This is a definition intended to recognize that there exist agency statements for the guidance of 14 staff and the public that differ from, and that do not constitute, rules.
+Many states recognize such 15 statements under the label "interpretive statement" or "policy statement."
 See Wash.
-Rev. Code, SECTION 34.05.010(8) & (15).
+Rev. Code, 16 SECTION 34.05.010(8) & (15).
 Later sections of this Act will provide for the publication and availability of this type of record so that they are not "secret" records.
-See: Michael Asimow, Guidance Documents in the States, 54 Adm.
-L. Rev. 631 (2002); Michael Asimow, California Underground Regulations, 44 Adm.
+See: Michael Asimow, 17 18 Guidance Documents in the States, 54 Adm.
+L. Rev. 631 (2002); Michael Asimow, California 19 Underground Regulations, 44 Adm.
 L. Rev. 43 (1992).

-Index.
-The definition of index has been added as a guide to agencies, [publisher]s and editors about their duties to make records available and easily accessible to the public in the form of an index, as that term is used throughout this act.

-Internet website.
-This definition is designed to be used by agencies and publishers to comply with the requirements of Sections 201, 316, and 421 of this Act.

-Law.
-Law includes an executive order that rests on statutory or constitutional authorization.
-See Kevin M. Stack, "The Statutory President," 90 Iowa L. Rev. 539, 550-52 (2005); Jim Rossi, "State Executive Law making in Crisis," 56 Duke L. Rev. 237, 261-64 (2006).
+20 21 Index.
+The definition of index has been added as a guide to agencies, [publisher]s and 22 editors about their duties to make records available and easily accessible to the public in the form 23 of an index, as that term is used throughout this act.
+24 25 Internet website.
+This definition is designed to be used by agencies and publishers to 26 comply with the requirements of Sections 201, 316, and 419 of this Act.
+In many states, the 27 Internet website is maintained by the [publisher], and in some states, like California, the agency 28 will also maintain its own Internet website.
+29 30 Law.
+Law includes an executive order that rests on statutory or constitutional 31 authorization.
+See Kevin M. Stack, "The Statutory President," 90 Iowa L. Rev. 539, 550-52 32 (2005); Jim Rossi, "State Executive Law making in Crisis," 56 Duke L. Rev. 237, 261-64 33 (2006).34 35 License.

-License.
 The definition of license is drawn largely from the 1961 MSAPA.

-Order.
-Unlike the federal APA which defines rule, but not order, this section provides a positive definition of order based on case law and agency experience.
-The key concept is that an order includes solely agency legal determinations that are addressed to particular, specific, identified individuals in particular circumstances.
-An order may be addressed to more than one person.
-Further, the definition is consistent with modern law in rejecting the right/privilege distinction in constitutional law.
-The addition of the language "or other interests" is intended to clarify this change and to include entitlements.
+36 37 Order.
+Unlike the federal APA which defines rule, but not order, this section provides a 38 positive definition of order based on case law and agency experience.
+The key concept is that an 39 order includes solely agency legal determinations that are addressed to particular, specific, 40 identified individuals in particular circumstances.
+An order may be addressed to more than one 41 person.
+Further, the definition is consistent with modern law in rejecting the right/privilege 42 distinction in constitutional law.
+The addition of the language "or other interests" is intended to 43 clarify this change and to include entitlements.
 See also Cal.Gov.Code SECTION 11405.50.

-37 This section is intended to define which agencies are subject to the provisions of this act.
-38 Many states have made use of an applicability provision to define the coverage of their 39 Administrative Procedure Act.
-See: Iowa, I.C.A.
-SECTION 17A.23; Kansas, K.S.A.
-SECTION 40 77-503; Kentucky, KRS SECTION 13B.020; Maryland, MD Code, State Government, SECTION 10-203; Minnesota, M.S.A.
-SECTION 14.03; Mississippi, Miss.
-Code Ann.
-41 42 brought and any person who intervenes.
-Its terms also include any person who may participate intended to deal with the issue of a person's entitlement to review.
-Standing and other issues in a rulemaking proceeding, such as someone who offers a comment.
-This section is not relating to judicial review of agency action are addressed in Article 5 of this Act.

-SECTION 25-43-1.103; Washington, West's RCWA 34.05.020.

-Presiding Officer.
-This definition includes an agency staff member, an administrative law judge or one or more members of the agency head when designated to preside at a hearing.

-Party.
-This definition includes the agency, any person against whom agency action is
+44 45 Party.
+This definition includes the agency, any person against whom agency action is 46 brought and any person who intervenes.
+Its terms also include any person who may participate